 There are actually various reasons that hard forks can happen, aside from the reasons mentioned above.

-Such vulnerability in the code of the DAO project was actually the reason why Ethereum Classic hard-forked — we’ll discuss in detail later.
+Such vulnerability in the As an open sourced blockchain ledger, Decentralized Autonomous Organization (DAO) is determined by a clear set of rules ... project code was actually why Ethereum Classic is hard-forked — we’ll discuss it in detail later.

-In a popular protocol such as Bitcoin, various coders from all over the world work on its improvements constantly by proposing specific upgrades.
+In a popular protocol such as Bitcoin, various coders worldwide work on its improvements constantly by proposing specific upgrades.
 In the case of Bitcoin, there’s a whole list of BIPs (Bitcoin Improvement Proposals).
 As for Ethereum, there is a list of EIPs (Ethereum Improvement Proposals).